Date: 58-60 AD

 In regards to basic and factual differences, the word mysteirion in Colossians (1:26-27, 2:2, 4:3) signifies God's salvation in Christ, in agreement with 1 Corinthians 2:1, 7, but in Ephesians 3:3-13 mysteirion relates that both Gentile as well as Jew see salvation, and the linguistic similarities between Colossians 1:25-27 and Ephesians 3:2-6.
 Also, the meaning of marriage as a mystery in Ephesians 5:32 as well as the uniting of Jew and Gentile in 1:9, making these three meanings completely foreign to Paul.
 Similarly with oikonomia, which in Colossians 1:25, as in 1 Corinthians 4:1, 9:17, the word means the commission to preach about the mystery of Christ, whereas in Ephesians 3:2, in spite of its linguistic parallel with Colossians 1:25, oikonomia means God's plan of salvation, and has the same sense in Ephesians 1:10, 3:9, and according to this word, the plan of salvation has mystery in its content, of which there was talk even in reference to Ephesians 1:9, 3:3-13.
 There is also the different meaning of peripoiesis in Ephesians 1:14 as opposed to 1 Thessalonians 5:9 and 2 Thessalonians 2:14.
 Thus, "We may regard the possibility as excluded that Paul in a writing of almost the same time as Colossians should have given such completely new meanings to the word mysteirion and oikonomia."

 First, with respect to mysteirion, the meaning in Ephesians about the relationship between Jews and Gentiles in God's plan is also found in Paul (Romans 11:25; 16:25).
 Johnson also notes that oikonomia is used in the same sense of Ephesians 3:2 but in a different form of the word, oikonomos, in 1 Corinthians 4:1-2, where Paul refers to himself as the dispenser of the mysteries of God.
-As far as the other meanings of "mystery" and peripoiesis, one has to wonder why Paul couldn't, shortly after writing Colossians, describe the relations of a marriage and the Church as a mystery, which doesn't contradict Colossians (nor does oikonomia) and may simply be a new application of the word (and peripoiesis).
+This idea of wisdom and knowledge (about anything) being part of God's mysteries is also found in Colossians 2:2-3.
+As far as peripoiesis (possession), the idea of the Spirit being a "down payment" through one's belief is also found in 2 Cor.
+1:22, 5:5.
+Believers are clearly God's possession in that sense - 1 Cor.
+6:19-20.

 1. Colossians 2:7 says Christians are "rooted and built up in him" but Ephesians 2:20-21 says "built upon the foundation of the apostles and prophets, Christ Jesus himself being the chief cornerstone," which "represents a clear displacement in respect to the exclusive statement of 1 Cor.
 3:11."
 But as Grant notes, "He [Paul] does not sharply differentiate the work of God and the work of Christ, nor that of Christ and that of the apostles."